 During his 35 years at UOW, Professor Cook has been an exceptional collaborator, innovator, researcher, teacher and colleague.
 His leadership has left a substantial and enduring legacy on this University and on our community.
 Today we celebrate his inspirational leadership, his contribution to the field of electrical and manufacturing engineering and indeed, the impact he has had on the growth and reputation of this institution from its inception to today.

 After gaining his PhD in Electrical (Power) Engineering in 1976, Chris held a number of ‘high tech’ engineering positions with Marconi Avionics and the General Electric Company.
 Chris joined the University in 1982.
 Then seven years young, this University was a small regional institution and Chris was to play a significant role in its growth and reputation.
 Since his appointment as Head of School in 1989 Chris continued to hold senior leadership positions, notably spending an unprecedented 17 years as leading the Faculty of Engineering through its many incarnations.
 As Dean Chris facilitated the development and growth of the Faculty, which is now recognised both nationally and internationally as a leader in industrial interactions with extensive research and industry collaborators.
 Under his leadership research teams across all EIS discipline areas flourished, maintaining and growing their national and international prominence.
-Today, despite its relatively small size, EIS receives substantial research funding from both the Australian Research Council and industry sources and maintains its unique position as a member of the Group of Eight Engineering and Associates.
+Today, despite its relatively small size, EIS receives substantial research funding from both the Australian Research Council and industry sources.

 One of Chris’s many strengths was that he led from the front and maintained strong research outputs throughout his time at UOW.
 As Managing Director of the Automation and Engineering Applications Centre in the 1980s, Chris was instrumental in establishing industrial robotics at UOW and in gaining the largest robotics and automation grant ever awarded to an Australian university at the time.
 More recently, just in the last ten years, Chris was successful in receiving in excess of twenty national competitive grants totaling almost $10 million.
 He has published multiple journal articles, and has been involved in contract research worth close to $8 million.
 He remains, even in retirement, very active in mentoring young researchers, and maintaining existing links as well as developing new links with major industry partners.